-- The Foreign Exchange Management (Non-Webt Instrument) Regulations, 2019 and Foreign Exchange Management (Transfer or Issue of any Foreign Security) Regulations, 2004 are extremely important pieces of legislation for allowing foreign investment in India and hence prove to be pertinent to cross border mergers as well.
+Professional Exchange Management (Transfer or Issue of Security by a Person Resident Outside India) Regulations, 2000 (the FDI Regulations) and Foreign Exchange Management (Transfer or Issue of any Foreign Security) Regulations, 2004 (the ODI Regulations) are extremely important pieces of legislation for allowing foreign investment in India and hence prove to be pertinent to cross border mergers as well.
 In addition to this, the Reserve Bank of India (the RBI) has notified Foreign Exchange Management (Cross-Border Merger) Regulations, 2018 (the Cross-Border Regulation) under the Foreign Exchange Management Act, 1999.
 These Regulations specifically deal with cross border mergers and contain provisions pertaining to mergers, demergers, amalgamations and arrangements between Indian companies and foreign companies.
 These regulations also discuss the concepts of inbound and outbound investments.
 If the foreign company is a JV/WOS then it is required to adhere to the conditions mentioned in Foreign Exchange Management (Transfer or Issue of any Foreign Security) Regulations, 2004.
 Further, if the inbound merger of the JV/WOS leads to the acquisition of a subsidiary of the JV/WOS, then it is required to comply with the ODI Regulations, specifically regulations 6 and 7.
-If in an outbound merger, shares are being acquired by a person resident in India, then such acquisition becomes subject to the ODI Regulations as prescribed by the RBI. - FDI Regulations: Cross border mergers essentially lead to inflow of foreign direct investment in the country and hence would be required to comply with the same.
+If in an outbound merger, shares are being acquired by a person resident in India, then such acquisition becomes subject to the ODI Regulations as prescribed by the RBI.

+- > FDI Regulations: Cross border mergers essentially lead to inflow of foreign direct investment in the country and hence would be required to comply with the same.
 Foreign Direct Investment or FDI as it is called in common parlance is an investment by an entity or person who is resident outside India in the capital of an Indian company.
 An Indian company for the purposes of FDI would be a company incorporated in India under the applicable Companies Act.
 FDI can only be made through equity shares (shares which entitle its holder to vote), fully, compulsorily and mandatorily convertible debentures (instruments issued against loans) and fully, compulsorily and mandatorily convertible preference shares (shares which do not give voting rights).
 The two routes through which foreign investors may enter the country are government approval and automatic route.
-In a cross-border merger, the companies would have to comply with the FDI regulations as there would be inflow of foreign cash in the economy. - Takeover Code: These come into picture, if the merger is happening with a listed company in India.
+In a cross-border merger, the companies would have to comply with the FDI regulations as there would be inflow of foreign cash in the economy. - ➤ Takeover Code: These come into picture, if the merger is happening with a listed company in India.
 If voting rights or control over the company is acquired then these regulations get triggered.

-Competition Law
+Competition angle